 City of Philadelphia and the Oxford Presbyterian Church of the City of Philadlephia took effect on Oct.
 14, 1947 and the Articles of Consolidation were executed on January 31, 1948.
 During 1949 and 1950 the church sanctuary was completed and dedicated.
 Owing to prevailing costs the building was not completed as it had been originally contemplated.

-In 1951 the city decided to cut through Mansfield Street to Ivy Hill Road.
-Oxford then determined to sell approximately one half of the original six and hlaf acres of land for home building purposes.
+In 1951, the city decided to cut through Mansfield Street to Ivy Hill Road.
+Oxford decided to sell approximately one half of the original six and half acres of land for home building purposes.
 Thus, there remains our present area, which is more than adequate for future expansions.

-In 1953 the former manse on Dorset Street was purchased and later sold in 2008.
-In 1956 plans were made to complete the church building by adding the following: A Pastor's Study, the Ladies parlor, which is also available for class rooms and prayer meetings use, three additional Sunday School classrooms, a Church office and Board/Meeting room which are also used for classroom plus additional restroom, thus the building was completed as it stands today.
+In 1953, the former manse on Dorset Street was purchased and later sold in 2008.
+In 1956 plans were made to complete: a Pastor's Study, the Ladies parlor, which is also available for class rooms and prayer meetings use, three additional Sunday School classrooms, a Church office and Board/Meeting room which are also used for classroom plus additional restroom; thus the building was completed as it stands today.

 In 2010, the Presbytery Office entered into an agreement to lease a portion of Oxford Church land.
 They built an energy efficient, 'green' office building, relocated and expanded the parking lot and the Presbytery of Philadelphia office was moved from the Center City location to Mt Airy.